isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-use-map-collection-output-generation.md

         >
         > By default, any new preset is disabled.

-    -   You can select **Enable/Disable folder profile presets** for a DITA map to select all the folder profiles for it in one go.
+    -   You can select **Enable/Disable all folder profile presets** for a DITA map to select all the folder profiles for it in one go.

 1. Do one of the following: